In-text citations appear in the body of the work (or table, figure etc.). They enable readers to locate the corresponding entry in the reference list.

 Use an en dash, not a hyphen, for page ranges, e.g. 21–27.
 An en dash (–) is wider than a hyphen (-).
 There are no gaps between the page numbers and the en dash.

-When you include a quote in your writing (a sentence or words reproduced from a text, such as a book or article) your in-text citation should include the author and date of the source, as well as a page number or other indication of the specific part of the work that the quote is from.
+When you include a quote in your writing (a sentence or words reproduced from a text, such as a book or article) your in-text citation should include:

 Short quotes, fewer than 40 words, can be included in the paragraph in quotation marks: